 One of the few fully waterproof wireless doorbells.
 Comes with over 50 chimes that can be set to 115 dB.
 Double-sided tape even sticks to brick, so no need to screw into the wall.
 One of the better-performing models used in multi-level homes and offices.

 Some complaints about low volume.
 Changing the battery can be time-consuming and challenging, especially if you don't have the right tools.

 Comes with a lithium battery that lasts up to 3 years.
 Shell is waterproof, dustproof, and UV-protected.
 Has a maximum wireless range of nearly 1,300 feet.
 By far one of the easiest installations on the market.
 LED lights indicate when visitors are present.

 Some chimes and songs sound much louder than others.
 Sensor is easily triggered, which can be bothersome late at night.

-Wireless doorbells are a quick and easy way to fit a new bell, or replace an old one.
-They are easy to fit.
-They’re available at a wide range of prices.
-You have hundreds of styles and colors to choose from, and a whole host of possible features.
+Wireless doorbells are a quick and easy way to fit a new bell or replace an old one.
+They are easy to fit and available at a wide range of prices.
+You have hundreds of styles and colors to choose from, and there is a whole host of possible features.

-In short, there’s a wireless doorbell for everyone.
-But which is right for you?
+In short, there’s a wireless doorbell for most applications.